cdrini/wikidata-spiral/README.md

 * Hovering over a slice will display its label.
 * Double clicking on a slice will open its corresponding Wikidata page.

+Note that the app won't show more than 49 slices, or 1 Wikidata query (for now).

 ## Parameters
 (Accessible as URL parameters)